-9. Warranties, guarantees, installation expenses and after sales services List the costs incurred.
+9. Warranties, guarantees, and after sales services

+List the costs incurred.
 Show relevant sales contracts.
 Show how you calculated the expenses ("Warranty & Guarantee expenses" and "Technical assistance & other services"), including the basis of any allocations.
 Include a record of expenses incurred.
 Technical services include costs for the service, repair, or consultation.
-Where these expenses are included in the contract for sale or closely related to the sales in question, an adjustment will be considered.
+Where these expenses are closely related to the sales in question, an adjustment will be considered.
 Identify the ledger account where the expense is located.
-N/A